OpenDrift/opendrift/docs/source/tutorial.rst

 Specific models may define specific plotting functions.
 One example is ``OpenOil.plot_oil_budget()`` which plots the oil mass budget of a simulation.
 The examples :doc:`gallery/example_long_codegg` and :doc:`gallery/example_long_oil3d_verticalmixing` demonstrate the function plot_vertical_distribution() to show a histogram of the element depths, with an interactive time slider.

-See the Gallery-items in the menu at the top right of this page for some examples of output figures and animations.
+See the :doc:`gallery <gallery/index>` for some examples of output figures and animations.